 RC4_ max/min parameters).

-This error is caused because Mission Planner maps the Joystick exactly to the 1100 - 1900 range, but the pre-arm checks assume that if the values are not at least 1 pwm off the century value, that calibration has not been done.
+This error is caused because Mission Planner maps the Joystick exactly to the RC min and max range, but the pre-arm checks assume that if the values are not at least 1 PWM us off the default value, that calibration has not been done.
+If you have RC calibrated your transmitter/receiver system already, this will not be necessary.
+DO NOT RC CALIBRATE THE JOYSTICK, it is not the same control mechanism as is used for RC systems.
+It uses MAVLink override messages.

 Testing the controls before flying¶